bluvibytes/zone-of-distrust/docs/executive-brief.md

 > **Breach is the premise.
 Containment is the architecture.**

 Zones of Distrust is a seven-layer reference architecture built on a single assumption: **the agent will be compromised**.
-The architecture ensures that compromise doesn't cascade into catastrophic action.
+The architecture is designed to materially reduce the likelihood that compromise cascades into catastrophic action, subject to stated trust assumptions.

 ### The Core Mechanism

 **The agent that thinks is never the process that acts.**

 In ZoD, reasoning and execution are structurally separated.
 A compromised reasoning process cannot directly execute actions.
 Every action request must pass through an independent validation layer that the agent cannot influence, cannot see, and cannot bypass.

+**The CA is not an LLM.** The Certificate Authority is a deterministic enforcement system, not another AI.
+Probabilistic signals may inform its decisions, but enforcement is rule-based.
+This prevents the "you just moved the vulnerability" objection—the CA cannot be prompt-injected because it does not reason.

+**Applicability:** ZoD is intended for production AI agents with autonomous execution capability in enterprise or regulated environments.
+It is not intended for experimental, advisory-only, or human-in-the-loop systems where agents do not execute privileged actions.

 ### The Seven Layers